 Moving forth with new modalities, Uber provides users a space to see and compare short-distance rides.

-The objective was to create a service that provides a dependable, flexible and delightful short distance transportation solution for commute, urban, first and last mile travel, leisure… and walking replacement.
+To create a service that provides a dependable, flexible and delightful short distance transportation solution for commute, urban, first and last mile travel, leisure… and walking replacement.

 The scooter minimum viable product (MVP) needed to be delivered by the end of August in time for launch in September.